Acorn woodpecker: Description

 The adult acorn woodpecker has a brownish-black head, back, wings and tail, white forehead, throat, belly and rump.
 The eyes are initially dark in fledglings, turning to white within a few months.
 There is a small part on the small of their backs where there are some greenish feathers.
-In most subspecies, adult males have a red cap starting at the forehead, whereas females have a black area between the forehead and the cap.
+The bird is mostly black, with adult males have a red cap starting at the forehead, whereas females have a black area between the forehead and the cap.
 The white neck, throat, and forehead patches are distinctive identifiers.
 When flying, they take a few flaps of their wings and drop a foot or so.
 White circles on their wings are visible when in flight.
 Acorn woodpeckers have a call that sounds almost like they are laughing.